-In 1972 Congress amended the Clean Water Act directing EPA to develop regulations for disposing of sewage sludge.
-A U.S. District Court in Eugene, Oregon followed suit in 1990, issuing a consent decree requiring the agency to promulgate the regulations within two years.
+About half of the sludgefrom municipal waste-treatment facilities across the United in 1972, Congress amended the Clean Water Act directing EPA to develop regulations for disposing of sewage sludge.
+A U.S. District Court in Eugene, Oregon, followed suit in 1990, issuing a consent decree requiring the agency to promulgate the regulations within two years.